Tenable Cloud Platform Licensing Policy

 License Size

-License size references the number of assets you have purchased and that can be assessed or scanned.
-Tenable allows temporary elasticity to exceed the license, but for no more than 30-days before it is considered a violation of the license agreement.
+The number of assets you've purchased that can be assessed or scanned.
+Tenable allows temporary elasticity to exceed the license, but for no more than 30 days before it's considered a violation of the license agreement.

 Elastic Licensing

-On a temporary basis, customers can exceed their contracted license size.
-However, customers must true-up when license counts continue to be exceeded.
+On a temporary basis, you can exceed your contracted license size.
+However, you must true up when license counts continue to be exceeded.

-• Adapts to and is reflective of dynamic customer environments
+• Adapts to and reflects dynamic customer environments.

-If the license size is exceeded for more than 30 days, review the Tenable Overage Process.
+If your license size is exceeded for more than 30 days, review the Tenable Overage Process.